-For Maria Kuśmierczuk, who was the radiologist at the Medical Academy in Gdansk, an opportunity was created to deepen her professional interest in the application of isotopes in medicine.
+For Maria Kuśmierczuk, a doctor of radiology at the Medical Academy in Gdansk, an opportunity was created to deepen her professional interest in the application of isotopes in medicine.
 Additionally, Orthopedic Department led by Dr. Rusk prepared for her a special prosthesis.

 In turn, Mrs. Hegier-Rafalska had a reconstructive surgery on a leg and surgery on a gall bladder both effected by medical experiments conducted in Ravensbrück concentration camp.
 The sergery on the leg was done by Dr. Jacob Fine from Beth Israel Hospital in Boston.
-In this hospital -where it became necessary- reconstructive surgery of legs of other women in this group were done as well.